 The core of the political philosophy known as conservatism is unbounded faith in liberty.
-This is driven by two beliefs: the power of the individual to self-direct his/her life and the proper role of government to protect and expand liberty, not to limit it.
-These dual beliefs validate gay and lesbian equality as sound conservative politics; and
+This is driven by two beliefs: the power of the individual to self-direct his/her own life and the proper role of government to protect and expand liberty, not limit it.
+These dual beliefs validate LGBT legal equality as sound conservative politics; and

 Whereas, we believe in balanced budgets and fiscal discipline.

-We advocate a balanced budget that reflects the accountability demanded by the American people for the use of their tax dollars.
-Deficit spending and increasing the national debt is an economic policy that serves America poorly.
-Reducing the national debt must be a priority.
-We must begin by reining in the growth of government and reducing the size of bureaucracy; and
+We advocate a balanced federal budget that reflects the accountability demanded by the American people for the use of their tax dollars.
+Deficit spending and the recent huge increases in the national debt harm all Americans, particularly the future generations of Americans who will bear the brunt of this ever-increasing burden.
+Reducing the national debt must become a top priority.
+We must begin by reining in the growth of government and reducing the size and scope of the federal government; and

 Whereas, we believe in comprehensive tax reform.

-The current tax code is in need of significant reform for the benefit of all Americans to provide for greater opportunities for economic advancement and to allow American businesses to compete with companies abroad.
-The code severely places gay and lesbian individuals at a disadvantage and should be adjusted to reflect a fairer structure.
+The current tax code is in need of significant reform to provide for greater opportunities for economic advancement and to allow American businesses to better compete with companies abroad.
+Today’s tax code places gay and lesbian individuals at a distinct disadvantage and should be made simpler and fairer.

-Engaging in a substantive dialogue about reform of all parts of the tax code is important and should include reforms of income, gift, estate, corporate, capital gains, alternative minimum, Social Security Medicare and self-employment taxes.
-Lower taxes will afford all Americans, including gays and lesbians greater direction over the money they earn, invest and leave to the next generation; and
+Engaging in a substantive dialogue about reform of all parts of the tax code is important and should include income, gift, estate, corporate, capital gains, alternative minimum, Social Security, Medicare, and self-employment taxes.
+Lower taxes will afford all Americans, including gays and lesbians, greater direction over the money they earn, invest, and leave to the next generation; and

 Whereas, we believe in revitalizing Social Security through allowing individuals to invest in their futures.

 Social Security, in its present form, is not financially sustainable.
-As Republicans, we believe in personal responsibility, and consider the option of allowing Americans to invest their retirement benefits paid for by their payroll taxes as a rational way of opting out of the present system, as well as providing a beneficiary for those who chose to stay within the system.
-The beneficiary option would provide the gay and lesbian community with the ability to pass retirement funds to their partners, a benefit that currently only heterosexual marriage couples enjoy; and
+As Republicans, we believe in personal responsibility and consider the option of allowing Americans to invest a portion of their payroll taxes in private retirement accounts as a rational way of reforming the current system and providing a more secure future.
+Private accounts would also allow those gays and lesbians who live in states without marriage equality a way to leave retirement income to their partners and heirs, a benefit that only married couples currently enjoy; and

 Whereas, we believe in a strong national defense.